 You can keep up-to-date with the School's activities with our news.

 Here we highlight the impact our research is having in the wider context of dentistry and dental science.

 Thank you for your interest in free dental treatment.

-Our waiting lists for free dental treatment are currently open.
+Our waiting lists for free dental treatment are currently closed.

 Why we need volunteersWhy we need volunteers